thephpleague/plates/website/pages/layouts.md

 ## Rendering order

-Your template will be rendered before the layout, which is quite helpful as you can assign variables (ie. `<?php $this->title = 'User Profile' ?>`) that will be available when the layout is rendered.
+Your template will be rendered before the layout, which is quite helpful as you can assign variables (ie. `<?php $this->title = 'User Profile' ?>`) that will then be available when the layout is rendered.